scrtlabs/enigma-contract/docs/DEPLOY.md

 8. For now, delete `migrations/3_deploy_upgraded_contracts.js` or rename it to any other name without the `.js` extension to disable this file.

+9. Make sure the folder `$HOME/.enigma` exists in your computer.
+When the migrations run, if this folder exists, it will write the addresses for all the contracts on one file for every contract.
+These files should later be uploaded to their respective testnet version folder in the [enigmampc/discovery-testnet](https://github.com/enigmampc/discovery-testnet) repo for future reference (for example [v1/contracts](https://github.com/enigmampc/discovery-testnet/tree/master/v1/contracts)).

-9. You are encouraged to do a *dry-run* to make sure everything works as expected:
+10. You are encouraged to do a *dry-run* to make sure everything works as expected:

 	```bash
 	truffle migrate --reset --network kovan --dry-run
 	```

-10. When you are ready, run the actual migration:
+11. When you are ready, run the actual migration:

 	```bash
 	truffle migrate --reset --network kovan